Joveful/snake/README.md

 # Snake

-My dumb attempt at creating the classic game in C.
+My dumb attempt at creating the classic game in C. This is just and exercise to practice my C skills and to learn how to use SDL2 for GUI.

 ## Requirements